siddanth-6365/TrackIt-AI/README.md

 # TrackIt‑AI

-this project that turns incoming receipt images into structured expense data, stores it in SQL database, and lets users ask about their spendings with natural language and get the insights.
+This project turns incoming receipt images into structured expense data, stores it in SQL database, and lets users ask about their spendings with natural language and get the insights.

 ---